top of page

 What Is Agentic AI?

-In cybersecurity, this means moving from:
+In cybersecurity, this shift means moving from:

 • “I’ve detected malicious activity, blocked the source, quarantined the endpoint, and updated firewall rules.”

-It’s a profound shift in the role of AI — from supportive analyst to autonomous defender.
+This change represents a profound shift in AI's role — from supportive analyst to autonomous defender.

 Agentic AI in Cybersecurity: The Next Frontier of Defense